Eskimo-3 is a friend of the sea.

-Cardinova is extremely proud to announce that their flagship product, the best-selling omega-3 fish oil supplement, Eskimo®-3, has been awarded Friend of the Sea certification.
-This is in recognition of our commitment to sustainable fishing practices and also from the fishery that supplies the oil for Eskimo®-3.
+Cardinova is extremely proud to announce that their flagship product, which is the best-selling omega-3 fish oil supplement Eskimo-3, has been awarded Friend of the Sea certification.
+This is in recognition of our commitment to sustainable fishing practices and also from the fishery that supplies the oil for Eskimo-3.

-This means that not only is Eskimo®-3 probably the purest and most stable omega-3 fish oil available, it is also one of the most environmentally friendly fish oils on the market!
+This means that Eskimo-3 is probably the purest and most stable omega-3 fish oil available.
+It is also one of the most environmentally friendly fish oils on the market.

 - Target stock not to be over exploited

 - Fishery to generate maximum of 8% discards

 Eskimo-3 provides high quality fish oil from sustainable sardine and anchovy.
 The manufacturers of Eskimo-3 use only the highest quality fish oil available from fully traceable sources.
 Unlike most fish oil companies who buy their oil on the “spot market” and don’t know the source of their oil, Eskimo-3 has an exclusive agreement with specialist fisheries in Peru, who fish sardine and anchovy from local sustainable sources, providing oil of exceptional quality.
 This oil can actually be tracked back to the individual fishing vessel and even the individual taking care of the fish.
 This traceability and accountability continues right through the production process up to the finished product.